Grassyloki/Nextcloud-Auto-Update-Script/README.md

-# Nextcloud Update Script
+# Nextcloud Auto Update Script

 A bash script to automate Nextcloud updates with version checking, PGP verification, and intelligent handling of active downloads.
+Tested on OpenSuse Tumbleweed Slowroll

 ## Features